How to build a no-code task management system on WordPress

 But why spend time (and money) on third-party tools when you can build your own task management app using WordPress?
 In this post, we showed you how to build a Gravity Forms task management tool using GravityView.

 Did you find this post helpful?
-Check out some of our other tutorials showing you how to build a WordPress job board or create a custom issue tracker.
+Check out some of our other tutorials showing you how to build a project management system or create a custom issue tracker.